harshitpaunikar1/onprem-comment-intelligence-engine/.github/project-buildup-history.md

 - Task summary: Came back after lunch and realized resolved a merge conflict that came up when I switched branches to check something else.
 - Deliverable: One of those satisfying small wins.
+## 2024-05-24 - Day 7: UI scaffold

+- Task summary: This was the middle stretch where the project started feeling real.
+I kept going and tried to build a simple HTML/CSS/JS shell for the main screens or flows, then cleaned up whatever looked confusing or weak from the earlier days.
+By now I had enough structure to keep going without staring at the screen too long, which honestly helped a lot.
+This kind of project only works if the logic feels practical, so I spent time checking the flow again and again.
+- Deliverable: Ended the day with interface skeleton in hand, plus a few side notes on what still needed fixing later.
+There were still a couple of loose parts, but nothing serious enough to block the next step.